 As someone in an Executive role, I will…

-- The majority of cloud costs can be categorized and allocated directly allocated to an organizational unit.
+- The majority of cloud costs can be categorized and allocated, including shared costs.
 According to the FinOps Community of Practitioners, comprehensive allocation translates to at least 80% of cloud spend is allocated for a FinOps practice operating at a Crawl maturity level; and 90% for a FinOps practice operating at a Run maturity level

 Real World Resources

 Scott Linn is a product manager for cloud optimization and modernization at Chevron where he has worked for 23 years and spent the last five and a half in the cloud space.
 Chevron’s cloud environment currently consists of applications and servers on-premises and in Azure – with the vision to...

 Persona: Engineering & Operations